kris2tis/Kris2tis/README.md

 📌 About Me<br>Hey there!
 I’m Mahdi Rezaei, a 17-year-old front-end enthusiast.
-I’ve been coding for about 8 months and absolutely love crafting beautiful web experiences.<br><br>🛠️ Skills: HTML, CSS, Tailwind, JavaScript, React, Git<br> Goal: Becoming a React specialist!<br><br>Still learning, still growing, and always excited to build cool stuff!
+I’ve been coding for about 8 months and absolutely love crafting beautiful web experiences.<br><br> Goal: Becoming a React specialist!<br><br>Still learning, still growing, and always excited to build cool stuff!

 # 💻 Tech Stack: